drowse314-dev-ymat/ipyenv/README.rst

         from unittest import main
         main(verbosity=<verbosity>)

-at the bottom of your test scripts.
+at the bottom of your test scripts, but will be executed in a more aggregative way.

 Setup with configuration
 ------------------------